Zoning Board of Adjustment — May 19, 2026

 Topics discussed

-Melanie Chapman requested a variance to extend an existing 14-foot deep garage by an additional 14 feet toward the road to allow for actual vehicle storage.
+A request to extend an existing garage by 14 feet toward the road to accommodate a vehicle.

-A request to allow a covered porch to encroach one foot into the required 15-foot front setback in an RG zone.
+A request to allow a new front porch to encroach one foot into the required 15-foot front setback.

 Controversy & dissent